x509ghost/x509ghost-drop/tasks/task-01/brief.md

 Something is being transmitted.
 It is fast.
 It is deliberate.
 And it is meant to go unnoticed.

----

-## Objective

-Access the monitored display node below.

-Observe it long enough and you may see something.
-Or you may not.

 The human eye was not built for this.
 Your tools were.

 **[Access the monitored node](https://x509ghost.github.io/x509ghost-drop/declassified/flash.html)**

----

-## What You Are Looking For

-A string.
-One line.
-Center screen.
-It will not wait for you.

 ---